macostea/macostea.github.io/projects.md

 page which you can use to check out the progress on them.

 ## PyCage
-I was super intreagued about Docker at one point but the concepts were pretty hard for me to understand.
+I was super intrigued about Docker at one point but the concepts were pretty hard for me to understand.
 I also wanted to learn a bit more about how the most popular Python solution for isolating environments, virtualenv, worked.
 So, you guessed it, I built a virtualenv clone that isolates environments directly in Docker containers.